websight-io/docs/docs/docs/developers/architecture/aws-ecs/index.md

 # Amazon ECS WebSight Architecture
-The container services available on AWS make it easy to manage WebSight CMS Community Eedition infrastructure and containers.
+The container services available on AWS make it easy to manage WebSight CMS infrastructure and containers.
 For container orchestration, you can choose between **Amazon Elastic Container Service (ECS)** and **Amazon Elastic Kubernetes Service (EKS)**.
 For infrastructure provisioning, you can use **Amazon Elastic Compute Cloud (EC2)**, which provides full control over the compute environment, or **Fargate**, a serverless compute option in which the infrastructure provisioning is managed by AWS.

 ## Physical architecture with Elastic Container Service
 This document describes WebSight deployment with **Amazon ECS** and **Fargate**.
 These are the key principles for this tooling: